GreenfishK/starvers/README.md

 * `docker-compose run ingest`: Loads all 12 constructed datasets from the previous step into GraphDB and Jena TDB2, respectively.
 * `docker-compose run construct_queries`: Constructs the evaluation queries from the raw queries that have been downloaded in the first step.
 In total there should be 456.584 queries.
 This number results from the sum of 4 policies/dataset variants x 89 versions x 82 raw queries for BERAB_day, 4 policies/dataset variants x 1299 versions x 82 raw queries for BERAB_hour and 4 policies/dataset variants x 33 versions x 10 raw queries for BERAB_day.
 * `docker-compose run evaluate`: Runs the queries against the repositories and measures the execution time.
 * `docker-compose run visualize`: Creates 7 figures with plots for query performance, dataset sizes & ingestion and update performance.
 These 7 figures are provided in the [output/figures](https://github.com/GreenfishK/starvers_eval/tree/master/output/figures) directory of this project.
+It also creates two LaTeX tables with query performance and dataset sizes.

 # Contact
 filip.kovacevic@tuwien.ac.at